Reactivity & Receptor Schemas#

 Annotation guidelines#

-receptor is functional and present on the surface.
-In the absence of any
+is functional and present on the surface.

 Note on cells expressing more than a single receptor#